fommil/fpmortals/manuscript/main-text.md

 Short circuiting for the unhappy path is a common and important theme.
 `for` comprehensions cannot express resource cleanup: there is no way to do `try` / `finally`.
-Cleanup needs to be a part of the `Monad` for the container that we're flat-mapping over.
-This is a good thing, it puts a clear ownership of responsibility for unexpected errors onto the `Monad`, not the business logic.
+Cleanup needs to be a part of the thing that we're flat-mapping over.
+This is good, in FP it puts a clear ownership of responsibility for dealing with unexpected errors onto the `Monad`, not the business logic.

 ## Gymnastics